Our Team

 Outside of work, Genna enjoys spending time with her family.
 As a mother of three, she understands the realities of balancing family, responsibilities, and personal wellbeing.
 She enjoys traveling, being outdoors, walking, and listening to music.

-At the core of my work is a simple belief: people do better when they feel understood.
-My role is to help create that understanding—and to walk alongside patients as they build a life that feels more manageable.
+Common Ground Psychiatry was built to provide calm, grounded, evidence-based Psychiatric care for the people of North Carolina.
+We are a small team of independent providers who share a commitment to thoughtful practice, integrity, and ethical decision-making.
+At the core of our work is a simple belief: people do better when they feel understood.
+Our role is to help create that understanding—and to walk alongside our clients and families as they build a life that feels more manageable.